 Alisa is the Director of Sparkroot Farm.
 She creates beautiful, intimate events for the surrounding community.
 She lives at the 115-year-old renovated Sparkroot Farmhouse with her children, their homeschool community and a few wwoofers.
 She grew up in Chicagoland consumer culture, and then lived “on the edge of nowhere” in a distant swamp, supporting her late husband's work in endangered Red Wolf recovery.
 Her husband, Chris Lucash, co-founder of Sparkroot, died of the industrial disease ALS in 2016.

 Alisa enjoys working on creative, collaborative, restorative projects.
 Oil painting, wildlife conservation, endangered species restoration, permaculture, falconry and a couple of years in a Park Service Ranger uniform form some of her work history.
 Alisa founded a migratory bird protection non-profit and has won conservation awards for this work.
 A Death Doula, soapmaker, and dedicated scholar of Stephen Jenkinson's Orphan Wisdom School, she is a student of culture, decolonization, mythic imagination and folklore.
 She paints mythic portraiture which can be viewed at Sparkroot’s instagram site.

 Whitney Dane is a dreamer, visionary and culinary alchemist.
 She's a chef and medicinal herbalist, mother to Jack and twin toddler boys, Hugh and Cosmo with partner Ben Schikowitz.
 She sometimes cooks for our visiting teachers and events.

 Arlo Estill is the co-founder of Hempsmith, a pioneer of an ancient fiber.
 Arlo is a musician and songwriter studying studying sustainable textiles at NCSU.
-He’s taking the permaculture farm to phase two.
-He loves to climb, ride bikes, tie dye and sing.
+He’s taking a portion of the permaculture farm to phase two, with perennials, berry bushes and fruit trees.

 Njathi Wa Kabui